Sausage Squash Casserole

-I made a couple of changes to my Sausage Squash recipe this week and made it Keto diet-friendly.
-Check out these links to my July segments on ABC 33/40’s Talk of Alabama with Wendell Edwards and Sarah Snyder and WBRC Fox6 Good Day Alabama.
+I made a couple of changes to my Sausage Squash in July and made it Keto diet-friendly for my tv morning show segments.
+Check out these links to ABC 33/40’s Talk of Alabama with Wendell Edwards and Sarah Snyder and WBRC Fox6 Good Day Alabama.
 I share a ton of kitchen shortcuts as well as explain how to adapt my Sausage Squash Casserole recipe if you are following the Ketogenic diet.
 Click on these links above or pics below to watch.

 If you have a garden or been to the farmers market lately, you are probably looking for new squash recipes to try.
 I grew up eating this recipe.
 We used dried herbs and the oregano flavor reminded me of pizza so I used to call it pizza squash casserole.